BritishGeologicalSurvey/pyvolcans/README.md

 PLEASE USE either a set of volcano names or a set of volcano numbers to define your set of a priori analogues when running PyVOLCANS.
 Many thanks.

+## Analogy matrices

+In the original VOLCANS paper, the analogy matrices were calculated in Matlab.
+These initial releases of pyVOLCANS use these pre-calculated matrices.
+This was the quickest way of making VOLCANS results available to users.
+In a future release, we aim to include a Python version of the code that calculates the analogies based on volcano characterisics.
+This will make it the method more transparent.

 ## Development

 ### For developers